September 16, 2021

 Meet our Experts

 Fred Fuller has nearly 20 years of corporate finance experience with a focus on data analytics, process improvements, and strategic decision making.
-Prior to joining Levvel as Senior Director of Business Development and Account Management, Fred has held several senior leadership positions within the financial services industry at companies such as Cardlytics, Inc. and S1 Corporation.
+Prior to joining Levvel, Fred has held several senior leadership positions within the financial services industry at companies such as Cardlytics, Inc. and S1 Corporation.
 He currently manages a team responsible for all client engagements for the Financial Services & Payments team at Levvel, while supporting sales efforts with deep expertise in banking and payments.
 In his free time, Fred likes running, hiking, golfing, and spending time with his three boys in the Atlanta area.

 Senior Director, FS&P, Levvel